ttaubert/octoblog/_posts/2018-08-12-bitslicing-an-introduction.markdown

 represented by a `mux()` call.
 The first four take the LUT-masks *2E<sub>h</sub>* and *B2<sub>h</sub>* as inputs.

-The diagram shows Boolean functions that only work on single-bit parameters.
+The diagram shows Boolean functions that only work with single-bit parameters.
 We use `uint8_t`, so instead of `1` we need to use `~0` to get `0b11111111`.

 {% codeblock lang:cpp %}